-Figure 4.25: The R-Z view of the full silicon tracker proposed for CEPC (left) and the enlarged version of SID design (right).
+Figure 4.27: The R-Z view of the full silicon tracker proposed for CEPC-FST (left) and CEPC-FST2(right).

-Figure 4.26: The number of expected hits are shown as function of track pesuro-rapadity.
+Figure 4.28: The number of expected hits are shown as function of track pesuro-rapadity.

-4.4.2 Toy simulation
+4.4.3 Toy simulation

-For each layout, we use a toy simulation (Idres) to calculate the expected tracking resolution as function of track momentum for a given incident angle $\theta$ , in which the effect of multiple scattering due to the materia are taken into account correctly.
-Idres was developed by the ATLAS experiment [47].
-The results are also cross checked using LDT program [48], which gives a consistent result.
+For each layout, we use a toy simulation (Idres) to calculate the expected tracking resolution as function of track momentum for a given incident angle θ , in which the effect of multiple scattering due to the materia are taken into account correctly.
+Idres was developed by the ATLAS experiment [52].
+The results are also cross checked using LDT program [53], which gives a consistent result.

-The coverage of the full-silicon tracking system is shown in Fig. 4.26 as function of track pesudo-rapidity.
+The coverage of the full-silicon tracking system is shown in Fig. 4.28 as function of track pesudo-rapidity.
 At least 7 hits are measured for all tracks with a polar angle down to about 7.25 degree.
-The total radiation length for all-silicon tracking systems, including dead material such as readout, cables and supports, is about 5-7% for FST1 and 7-10% for FST2, respectively.
+The total radiation length for all-silicon tracking systems, including dead material such as readout, cables and supports, is about 5-7% for CEPC-FST and 7-10% for CEPC-FST2, respectively.

-The expected momentum $(p_T)$ and impact parameters (d0, and z0) resolutions are compared as function of track $p_T$ in GeV/c for tracks with $\theta=85$ and 20 degree, respectively, as shown in Fig. 4.27.
-The z0 resolution is better for FST1 than for FST2 due to extra stereo-strip layers while the $p_T$ and d0 resolutions are similar.
+The expected momentum (p_T) and impact parameters (d0, and z0) resolutions are compared as function of track p_T in GeV/c for tracks with $\theta = 85$ and 20 degree, respectively, as shown in Fig. 4.29.
+The z0 resolution is better for CEPC-FST than for CEPC-FST2 due to extra stereo-strip layers while the p_T and d0 resolutions are similar.

-4.4.3 Detector simulation and reconstruction
+4.4.4 Detector simulation and reconstruction

-In order to optimize the full silicon tracker detector for CEPC, we generate several benchmark processes that include single muon events, $e^+e^- \to ZH \to \nu\nu\mu\mu$ , and $e^+e^- \to ZH \to \nu\nu GG$ (two gluon jets).
+In order to optimize the full silicon tracker detector for CEPC, we generate several benchmark processes that include single muon events, $e^+e^- \to ZH \to \nu\nu\mu\mu$, and $e^+e^- \to ZH \to \nu\nu GG$ (two gluon jets).
 The events are then simulated and reconstructed using different detector geometries, which are then used for the tracking performance studies.

-4.4.3.1 FST1 detector
+4.4.4.1 CEPC-FST detector

-The implement of geometry of full-silicon-tracker is based on a simulation tool Mokka[49].
-The CEPC group have create a version of database cepc\v4 to build the preliminary design of CEPC detector [25], in which the tracker is composed of VXD, SIT, TPC, SET and FTD.
-In order to implement the full-silicon-tracker, the TPC is considered to be replaced with a new silicon-based strip tracker.
-Similarly, the new silicon tracker is also called as SIT, and the SET is removed at the same time, since the type of the old SIT, the new silicon-based strip tracker and the SET are based on the same design.
-Finally, a full-silicon-tracker including VXD, SIT and FTD is built on the basis of cepc\v4, as described above.
+The implement of geometry for the CEPC-FST detector is based on a simulation tool Mokka[54].
+The CEPC baseline detector is based on a version of database cepc_v4 [?], in which the tracker is composed of VXD, SIT, TPC, SET and FTD.
+In order to implement a full-silicon-tracker, the TPC and SET are considered to be replaced with a new silicon-based strip tracker based on the design of SIT layers and disks while keeping the rest of detectors same as in cepc_v4.

-In order to improve the flexibility of design, a new package of SiTracker is implemented in Mokka which represents the silicon tracker by planar structure, which consists of a. thin layer of silicon with 150 $\mu m$ thickness and 50 $\mu m$ pitch size.
+In order to improve the flexibility of design, a new package of SiTracker is implemented in Mokka which represents the silicon tracker by planar structure, which consists of a thin layer of silicon with 150 μm thickness and 50 μm pitch size.
 For VXD and SIT, they are composed by several layers, and each layer is composed by several ladders, and each ladder is divided to several sensors.
 The SIT layer consist of double silicon layers mounted back to back with a stereo-angle of 7 degree.
-For FTD, it is composed by several pixel disks FTD\PIXEL and several double-side strip disks FTD\STRIP that are composed by petals.
+For FTD, it is composed by several pixel disks FTD_PIXEL and several double-side strip disks FTD_STRIP that are composed by petals.
 The strip FTD disk has two sensitive silicon sub-layers on each side with a stereo-angle of 5 degree.
 The number of ladders/petals, the size and position of layers, and the sub-structure of layers can be modified easily in input file as globalModelParameter.
 In future, a XML structure is considered as the method to input parameters.